 •It must have broken her heart to know her firstborn was the murderer of her second son.
 Cain’s punishment was to be a wandering, restless exile.
 Did Eve ever see her firstborn again?

-•Eve gave birth to Seth (Gen 4:25) and many other children.
+•Eve gave birth to Seth (Genesis 4:25) and many other children.
 When Seth was born, she praised God for the gift of another child.

 •There are only two other mentions of Eve in the Bible.
 Paul reminds the believers “I am afraid that just as Eve was deceived by the serpent’s cunning, your minds may somehow be led astray…” 2 Corinthians 11:3(NIV).
 Eve’s unfortunate legacy is listening to the words of a smooth-talking serpent instead of God.
 Paul records her as the first woman of creation in 1 Timothy 2:13.

 Reflection: Motherhood can leave us tired, overwhelmed, and lonely.
 Some things don’t change; I’m sure Eve felt the same way.
 God sees your hard work, your sacrifices, and your heart for your children.

 How does Eve’s faithfulness to God, her resilience after heartbreak (leaving Eden, the death of a child), and hardworking dedication to her family encourage you?

 Her name means “Jehovah is glory.”
 It’s a rather remarkable name for someone we know very little about.
 She is the first person of the Bible to have a name with an element of God’s name in it.

 Jochebed was from the priestly tribe of Levi and marries a Levite, Amram, who also is her nephew (a common practice.)